zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

   }
 ```

-**MOTOR:** While having the same fundamentals as the previous projects, this was slightly more complicated as there were more componenents to the motor to put together.
+- ***Motor:*** While having the same fundamentals as the previous projects, this was slightly more complicated as there were more componenents to the motor to put together.
 It requires an additional motor module because the ARDUINO board does not have enough power for the motor to work.
 Though it has enough voltage for two motors (as you will see later), I decided to test only one for now.
 The motor itself had two wires that required a screwdriver in order to be plugged into the motor module.
 These wires were for the motor's positive and negative currents to control which way the motor would rotate.
-- SCHEMATICS:
+  SCHEMATICS:

    <img src="wheel_motor.webp" width="676.35" height="350.1" />

-- CODE:
+  CODE:

 ```c++
 const int B_1A = 9;